“This show has been really difficult to make. I don’t want to make a big deal or anything… But he’s been really difficult.”

 Want to know more about Nasi Voutsas and Bertrand Lesca?

 Nasi (Antler) and Bertrand (FellSwoop) joined forces for Palmyra.
 Antler and FellSwoop were respectively nominated for The Stage Best Ensemble Award 2013 (Where the White Stops) and the Peter Brook Ensemble Award 2015 (Ablutions).

 After the performance on Wed 4 Oct, join us for a post-show discussion about the destruction of cultural heritage in the Middle East.
-The company will be in conversation alongside Dr Gemma Sou (University of Manchester, Director MSc International Disaster Management/Humanitarian Video Games) and Matthew Vincent (Creator of Rekrei).
+The company will be in conversation alongside Dr Gemma Sou (University of Manchester, Director MSc International Disaster Management) and Emma Fraser, specialist in Humanitarian Video Games.